orxngc/takina/README.md

 - commands to fetch the guild member count and user join position

 ## minecraft things
-- `mcstatus play.mccisland.net` fetches the status of a minecraft server
+- `mcstatus mc.orangc.xyz` fetches the status of a minecraft server

 More information/documentation may be available later at orangc.xyz/takina.